bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 ### Remote config

 Similar to `isEnabled`, each feature has a `config` property.
-This configuration is set by the user within Bucket.
-It is similar to the way access is managed -- using rules.
-Each config-bound rule is given a configuration value (a JSON value) that is returned to the SDK if the requested context matches.
-It is possible to have multiple rules with different configuration values.
-Whichever rule matches the context, provides the configuration value.
+This configuration is managed from within Bucket.

-The config is accessible through the same methods as the `isEnabled` property:
+It is managed similar to the way access to features is managed, but instead the binary `isEnabled` you can have multiple configuration values which are given to different user/companies.

 ```ts
 const features = bucketClient.getFeatures();